ONLYOFFICE/onlyoffice-trello/README.md

 * View and edit text documents, spreadsheets, and presentations.
 * Co-edit documents in real-time using two co-editing modes (Fast and Strict), Track Changes, comments, built-in chat.

-## Installing ONLYOFFICE Docs
+## Running ONLYOFFICE Docs

-To be able to edit documents in Trello, you will need an instance of ONLYOFFICE Docs (Document Server).
-You can install free Community version or scalable Enterprise Edition.
+To be able to edit documents in Trello, you will need an instance of ONLYOFFICE Docs.
+You can opt for ONLYOFFICE Docs Cloud or install the self-hosted version of the editors.

+**ONLYOFFICE Docs Cloud**

+ONLYOFFICE Docs Cloud doesn't require downloading and installation.

+To get ONLYOFFICE Docs Cloud, [get started here](https://www.onlyoffice.com/docs-registration.aspx).

+**Self-hosted editors**

 To install free Community version, use [Docker](https://github.com/onlyoffice/Docker-DocumentServer) (recommended) or follow [these instructions](https://helpcenter.onlyoffice.com/installation/docs-community-install-ubuntu.aspx) for Debian, Ubuntu, or derivatives.